Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos

+More in general, the study of periodically modulated systems through all regimes of nonlinearity is a topic attracting growing attention in the community of superconducting circuits~\cite{nguyenProgrammable2024}.
+These studies sit within the broader context of Floquet physics, which has proven crucial in describing periodically-modulated quantum systems, finding diverse applications such as quantum control~\cite{gandonEngineering2022, nguyenProgrammable2024} and band topology engineering~\cite{rudnerAnomalous2013, maczewskyObservation2017, okaFloquet2019, weitenbergTailoring2021}.
+This approach enables the construction of synthetic lattices~\cite{ozawaTopological2019, meierExploring2019, arnalChaosassisted2020}, allowing, for example, the implementation of controllable LZSM transitions between Floquet states~\cite{ikedaFloquetLandauZener2022, wangPhotonic2023}.
+Recent research focused on expanding Floquet theory to encompass open quantum systems~\cite{satoFloquet2020, moriFloquet2023}, and investigating its effects in nonlinear systems~\cite{shanGiant2021, mukherjeeObservation2020, luFloquet2021, goldmanFloquetEngineered2023a}.

-In this article, we discover a new paradigm of LZSM physics, through the study of two nonlinear superconducting resonators, one in the Kerr and one in the Duffing regime.
+In this article, we extend the paradigm of LZSM physics, through the study of two nonlinear superconducting resonators, one in the Kerr and one in the Duffing regime, investigating strongly driven and dissipative nonlinear Floquet systems.
 Given the high degree of tunability of the drive, the modulation, and the other system parameters, we determine the whole LZSM interference diagram for nonlinear bosonic systems.
 We present a simple unified model that captures the relevant features of the system under consideration.

 The main results of this work can be summarized as follows.

 First, we experimentally demonstrate and theoretically clarify that, at low driving amplitude, the LZSM interference pattern is independent of the nonlinearity of the system [c.f. the rightmost panels of Figs.~\ref{fig:concept}(a) and (d)].
 Namely, there is no distinction in the LZSM interference pattern between a completely linear resonator and a qubit.